runyanjake/olomana/README.md

 PWS 2.0 was given the nickname of "Olomana", a second step in this pattern of mountainous server names.
 Mount Olomana (https://en.wikipedia.org/wiki/Olomana\_(mountain)) is a mountain on the Windward side of Oahu, Hawaii.
 It has 3 peaks which are are a popular, albeit difficult and dangerous hike.
 While visiting family in Kailua, I hiked the Ko'olau range and snapped this picture of the rarely seen backside of Mount Olomana.

 Olomana, the web server will be a significant upgrade over its predecessor.
 I am building it as a 4U rack-mounted machine with new components.
 The 16U rack it is mounted in was sourced from the popular website www.racksolutions.com.
 The build itself includes a number of current gen budget components.
 Cricital resources like Ram and CPU cores are more abundant in the new build.
-I obtained a UPS and a dedicated write drive that were tested on PWS 1.0 to combat some data corruption issues I had faced on the old hardware.
+I got a UPS and a dedicated write drive that were tested on PWS 1.0 to combat some data corruption issues I had faced on the old hardware.

 [Picture here]